bentoml/BentoML/DEVELOPMENT.md

 Docs can then be accessed at [localhost:8000](http://localhost:8000)

-If you are developing under macOS or Linux, we also made a script that watches docs file changes, automatically rebuild the docs, and refreshes the browser tab to show the change (UNIX-based system only):
+If you are developing under macOS or Linux, we also made a script that watches docs file changes, automatically rebuilds the docs, and refreshes the browser tab to show changes (UNIX-based system only):
 ```bash
 ./scripts/watch_docs.sh
 ```